wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/capstone.md

   - **Option #4**: Pay a software developer to re-implement Task 5 so that it exposes some data parallelism.
-This is done by replacing the current Task 5 by a 1000  Gflop task followed
+This is done by replacing the current Task 5 by a 1000  Gflop task followed by
     $n$ independent tasks, each with work 9000/$n$ Gflop.

 Each option above costs money, and you can afford only one of them.
 But the money spent is